-(CNN) -- A school board district member in Arkansas who came under fire for an anti-gay post on a social networking site regrets the comments and will resign his seat, he told CNN's Anderson Cooper on Thursday.
+(CNN) -- A school district member in Arkansas who came under fire for an anti-gay post on a social networking site formally submitted his resignation to the school board Monday, according to the Midland School District superintendent.

 McCance used the terms "queer" and "fag" repeatedly, promised to disown his own children if they are gay and stated that he enjoys "the fact that [gay people] give each other AIDS and die."

-Though he disapproves of homosexuality, McCance said that "I give everyone a chance and try to love everyone."
+Though he disapproves of homosexuality, McCance said, "I give everyone a chance and try to love everyone."

-"I'm reaping what I've sown," he told CNN.
+"I'm reaping what I've sown," he said.
 "I've had a lot of hate speech thrown at me and my family on every level."

 McCance was re-elected for a four-year term in September.
 He was initially elected to the leadership of the school district in 2007 for a three-year term.
 The terms are now four years long.